lucidfrontier45/prophet/README.md

-# Prophet: Automatic Forecasting Procedure
+# Prophet-NoGPL: Automatic Forecasting Procedure without GPL Dependency

 This is a fork of the Prophet.
-Its aim is to completely exclude PyStan2 dependency which is GPL.
+Its aim is to completely remove PyStan2 dependency which is licensed under GPL.

 ## How it works?